 In the summer of 1991, she began to research her dissertation on the impact of gender on narrative strategies, searching out the differences in the way men and women tell stories.
 As part of the research, she planned to read one hundred romance novels and one hundred men’s adventure novels.
 The romance novels turned out to be so feminist and so absorbing, that she never got to the men’s adventure fiction and decided to try writing fiction instead, quitting her job the following spring to devote herself full time to writing and to finishing the Ph.D., one of her riskier moves since she didn’t sell her first book until August ’92.

 The sale was to Silhouette, a novella titled Sizzle, that Jenny now refers to as “really lousy.”
 Silhouette delayed its publication so that it became the second book published under the Crusie pseudonym, Jenny’s maternal grandmother’s family name.
 Although Silhouette rejected Jenny’s next novel, Harlequin accepted it and published it in 1993 as Manhunting in their Temptation line.
 Five more Harlequins followed, including Getting Rid of Bradley which won the RWA Rita Award for Best Short Contemporary, Strange Bedpersons, What the Lady Wants, Charlie All Night, and Anyone But You.
 She also wrote two category novels for Bantam’s Loveswept line, The Cinderella Deal and Trust Me On This.
 During this time she put the PhD on hold to earn an MFA in fiction from OSU; her thesis was titled, Just Wanted You To Know, and consisted of several short stories and the proposal for a mainstream novel titled Crazy For You.
+A revision of this thesis was published in e-book form called Crazy People.
 During this time she also wrote a book of literary criticism on Anne Rice, published under the name Jennifer Smith.

-In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she very happily remains to this day.
-She is especially delighted to be working with her editor, Jennifer Enderlin, her agents Amy Berkower and Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.
+In the fall of 1995, Jenny began to write single title novels for St. Martin’s Press where she was delighted to be working with her editor, Jennifer Enderlin, her agent Jodi Reamer of Writers House, and her daughter/business partner, Mollie Smith.

 More About Info